-This is a retelling of a story I heard Jack Miller (founder of World Harvest Mission) tell in the late 80’s:
+This is a retelling of a story I heard Jack Miller (founder of Serge) tell in the late 80’s:

 Once upon a time, there was a young boy who wanted to impress his father.
 So one day, while his father was at work, he decided to wash his Dad’s favorite white shirt by hand.
 It was one of those fancy shirts which couldn’t go into the washing machine.
 He worked hard on it with soap and water and then laid it outside to dry.